iwr-wasteless/iwr/README.md

 [Blockchain Trust Accelerator Initiative Pilot Submission]( https://github.com/jamesray1/iwr/blob/master/intro-and-join-trust-accelerator-application.md) on
 Feb 22 2019.
-I have decided to keep the overall structure it frames the proposal well.
+I have decided to keep the overall structure, as it frames the proposal well.
 The seed idea was first expressed
 [here on Twitter](https://twitter.com/JamesCRay01/status/936992945173020672),
 however the below information